microbecode/zk-languages/circom/README.md

 ### ZK program

-The program itself is in the "src" folder.
+The program itself is in the "multiply" folder.

 ### Inputs